mwiecksosa/mwiecksosa.github.io/index.md

 *Current projects*
 - Pre-training deep generative models for sequences from heterogeneous environments and probabilistic forecasting at test time (with Cosma Shalizi).
-- Invariant causal prediction for nonstationary nonlinear time series: Application to prediction markets for 2026 midterms (with Aaditya Ramdas).
+- Invariant causal prediction for nonstationary nonlinear time series with applications to 2026 midterm prediction markets (with Aaditya Ramdas).
 - Simulation-based inference through random features (with Cosma Shalizi).
 - How foundation models learn temporal dependencies in practice: A comparative study of Chronos-2, TabPFN-3, and additive models (with Tom Zhang* and Chad Schafer).